walidhufs/chatbot/README.md

 [![CodeQL](https://github.com/ahmadfaizalbh/Chatbot/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/ahmadfaizalbh/Chatbot/actions/workflows/codeql-analysis.yml)

 # ChatBotAI
-Python chatbot AI that helps in creating a python based chatbot with minimal coding.
+Python chatbot(!)
+AI that helps in creating a python based chatbot with minimal coding.
 This provides both bots AI and chat handler and also allows easy integration of REST API's and python function calls which makes it unique and more powerful in functionality.
 This AI provides